Why should I work with a Coach?

 Unlike counselling or therapy which tends to unpack the past, coaching is about the future.
 It’s about growth and development.
 Although it may sometimes involve exploring self-sabotaging thoughts or blocks that have held you back in the past, so you can move around them.

-7. Focus on the future
+7. Focus on the Future

 A coach will help you to identify and achieve goals.
 A business coach may work with you to identify business objectives, while an executive or leadership coach with work with you on the so called soft-skills you may want to develop such as boosting confidence, improving time-management, building better relationships or becoming a better leader.

-8. Set goals and make decisions
+8. Set Goals and Make Decisions

-9. Motivation and Stimulation
+9. Motivation and Inspiration

 Coaching will help you to achieve your full potential.
 One of the forefathers of modern coaching Sir John Whitemore or Performance Coaching writes: